hli30/MTClicker/README.md

 base tap income.

 ## Design Process
-Jimmy was responsible for the back-end data models and logic, meanwhile Harry was in charge of all animations, UI aspects, and income alogorithms.
+Jimmy was responsible for the data models and logic, meanwhile Harry was in charge of all animations, UI aspects, and income alogorithms.

 ## Screenshots